lsuxrstudio/xrstudioguides/live-link5/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

 Make sure your tracker has a green (not yellow or red) light and the name of the static mesh is the same as the one on the tracker.
-In our case it is called **ActivePuck_CH20_ID1**.
+In our case it is called **RED_Camera**.
 Make sure that **Rebroadcast Subject** is set to `true`.

 ![opti track active](images/optiTrackActive.png)